paapaabdullahm/ubuntu-desktop-ansible-config/README.md

          Provides the most basic libraries that are globally required by most packages.
         </td>
         <td width="35%">
          Packages can be added or removed from the list.
-Also with GNOME 3 PPA added nautilus is automatically.
+Also with GNOME 3 PPA added nautilus is automatically upgraded.
         </td>
     </tr>
     <tr>